-Beautiful boxes filled with stunning images cascade down your screen like a virtual waterfall as you scroll through your favourite stylists’ Instagram feed.
+Beautiful boxes filled with stunning images cascade down your screen like a virtual waterfall as you scroll through your favourite brands’ Instagram feed.

-I mean, you know they’re a stylist so it’s their job to make things look pretty … but how, you wonder, do they make their page so gorgeous?
+I mean, you know the big guys probably have a team on board to make things look pretty … but how, you wonder, do they make their page so gorgeous?
 And, more importantly, how can you replicate this effect on your page?

-After eight years as the head designer for a bridal and women’s magazine, I am grateful to be privy to some insider-only secrets of the styling and wedding industries, one of which is … stylists don't always post their own photos on Instagram.
+After eight years as the head designer for a bridal and women’s magazine, and five years' working with my own clients, I am grateful to be privy to some insider-only secrets of the styling and wedding industries, one of which is … brands don't always post their own photos on Instagram.

 To supplement their feeds (and ensure they’re posting regularly), they use other people’s photos.

 But wait!
 Before you dash off to share that cute image you found on Pinterest, please know that you can’t just use any old picture you find online.